alanng10/class-lang/Info/Article/Word/a.md

 Word "value" has meaning that is known data.

-Words "prusate", "precate", "probate" and "private" have meanings that are applicable to all, child, local, and self.
+Words "prusate", "precate", "pronate" and "private" have meanings that are applicable to all, child, local, and self.

 Words "inf", "while" and "return" have meanings that are conditionally,